section-engineering-education/engineering-education/content/articles/building-a-multi-color-theme-with-react/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /building-a-switchable-multi-color-theme-with-react.js/
+url: /building-a-switchable-multi-color-theme-with-react/
-title: Building a Switchable Multi-Color Theme Using React.js.
+title: Building a Switchable Multi-Color Theme Using React.
 description: In this tutorial, we will discuss the simple steps required in building multiple themes for websites using React.js and CSS.
 author: vickky-cletus
-date: 2021-08-18T00:00:00-09:38
+date: 2021-10-01T00:00:00-09:38
 topics: []
 excerpt_separator: <!--more-->
 images: